 A well-structured project follows three phases, a framework outlined in the Project Approach.
 Understanding these phases helps you see how PBL goes far deeper than a typical classroom theme.

-Phase 1: Beginning the Project
+Phase 1: Kicking Off the Project

 The project starts with a topic that emerges from children’s own interests or experiences.
 Maybe a child found a caterpillar on the playground, or the class noticed construction happening next door.
 The teacher facilitates a discussion to find out what children already know and what they want to learn.
 Children might draw their initial ideas, creating a “web” of questions and theories.